Popthebot/Popthebot/README.md

-- 👋 Hi, I’m @Popthebot
+- 👋 Hi, I’m a part of Rezd Youth
-- 👀 I’m interested in Video game design and modding
+- 👀 I’m interested in Making websites
 - 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on (Nothing rn)
 - 📫 How to reach me Discord PopthebotYT
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I got a youtube channel